NoharOSP/Perfect_Works_Build/README.md

 - Elly's damage drop text has been changed to sound less misleading.
 - Deathblow names have been restored through a fake VWF.
 - Billy's guns have been reformatted in the menu to match the script.
-- Gear Deathblows have been buffed and granted effects.
-Details are in the wiki.
-- Softsubs are now supported.
 - Jessie has been renamed to Jesse.
 - Maison has been renamed to Mason.